sam-goodwin/punchcard/docs/4-shapes.md

 ```

 # Validation and Serialization
-Shapes are an in-code abstractions for (and agnostic to) data and schema formats such as JSON Schema, Glue Tables, DynamoDB, and (soon) Avro, Protobuf, Parquet, Orc.

-The framework makes use of the Topic's Shape to check your code against its Schema and automatically (and safely) serialize and deserialize values at runtime.
+The framework makes use of Shapes to type-check your code against its Schema and safely serialize and deserialize values at runtime.
 The application code is only concerned with a deserialized and validated value, and so the system is protected from bad data at both *compile time* and *runtime*.

-For reference, the above Topic's Shape
+For reference, the above Topic's Shape:
 ```ts
 struct({
   key: string(),